manzt/anywidget/.changeset/serious-panthers-battle.md

 ---
-"anywidget": patch
+"anywidget": minor
 ---

 feat(experimental)!: Require `include` in `_get_anywidget_state` signature

 Allows implementors to avoid re-serializing fields which aren't needed to send to the front end.
-This is a BREAKING change because it requires implementors of `_get_anywidget_state` to account for `include` in the function signature.
+This is a **BREAKING** change because it requires implementors of `_get_anywidget_state` to account for `include` in the function signature.

 ```python